 You can also learn information about your congressional district, such as poverty rate of families with children under 5, the percentage of single moms with children under 5, and other key economic indicators on the Census Bureau’s My Congressional District website.

-Another map you might also want to check out, the Center for American Progress has this poverty indicators map.
+Another map you might want to check out is the Center for American Progress’ poverty indicators map.
 By clicking on your state, you can pull up a number of poverty indicators.

 Just as when speaking to donors, stories can convey the importance of your work and why a diaper distribution program in your state could make such a difference.
 You can find tips here and here and here.

 And then of course there are the “Better Know a District” segments from the Colbert Report.